whiteStainX/why/DEV_GUIDE.md

 Welcome, creator!
 This guide provides a framework for developing new animations for the `why` audio visualizer.
 By following these principles, you can focus on the creative aspects of your animation while the system handles the boilerplate.

 Our architecture is event-driven.
-This means your animation doesn't need to constantly check for data; instead, it subscribes to events and reacts when they happen.
+This means your animation subscribes to events it cares about and only runs its logic when those events occur.
 This is efficient and keeps your code clean and decoupled.

 ---